 1/4 c. water

-When you're ready, mix the water and carob powder together.
+- When you’re ready, mix the water and carob powder.
 Using a toothpick, dip each buckeye ball into the carob mixture.
 Allow it to dry at room temperature or pop the balls back into the freezer (the carob will lose its sheen in the freezer, but it will come back once the buckeyes thaw).

-Enjoy this recipe with your pups -- and Happy Birthday, Clemmer!
+- Enjoy this Peanut Butter Buckeyes Recipe with your pups — and Happy Birthday, Clemmer!